 An example for a user-defined export format is given in the article GeomTurbo Export for Blade Designs.
 Basically, you can define the input and the output of a so-called feature (here: an export object) as well as a command sequence that opens a file and writes the input geometry data into it.

 The command-driven platform can also be used to fully automate a whole design process.
 Read in discretized geometry data, fit it into an existing parametric CAESES® model, and run an optimization – this can all be done with a single click!
-CAESES® is also able to run in batch mode in the background, e.g. as your powerful hidden geometry engine.
+CAESES® can be easily integrated into existing workflows by using the batch mode option.
 An example of such a process automation is given in the case study from SIEMENS.

 Solid Geometry from ASCII Files